iforce2d/weenyPRU/README.md

 ## About TMC2209 UART control

-Trinamic TMC2209 stepper drivers can be controlled via UART to alter microstep and RMS current settings.
-To do this:
+On a v1.2 board, Trinamic TMC2209 stepper drivers can be controlled via UART to alter microstep and RMS current settings.
+To do this, bridge the 'UART' jumper.
+This also requires that UART control is enabled in the firmware (which is the default for the pre-built 'v1.2' binary).

-- (v1.1 board) connect D11 to any of the 'UART' pins (side nearest the stepper driver), and add a 1k resistor pullup to VCC.
-- (v1.2 board) bridge the 'UART' jumper

 The default values are 8x microstepping and 200mA current.
 Changes are made by setting pin values, eg.